hdocmsu/hdocmsu.github.io/_posts/2026-01-08-gpt-ct-protocol.md

 img: /assets/img/blog/2026-01-08/pic3.png
 ---

 A study published on [Jan 06, 2026 in RADIOLOGY](https://doi.org/10.1148/radiol.252105) demonstrated that GPT-4o model selected optimal abdominal and pelvic CT protocols **more frequently than radiologists**.

 Below is my summary of the study.

-## Study Description
+## Study population
 This retrospective study included 1,448 patients randomly selected from a pool of 29,114 patients underwent abdominal and pelvic CT scans between Jan 01, 2024 and Jun 30, 2024.

 From 1,448 included patients: